 Derived from the German given name Hellwig

 , which is a newer form of both Helmwig

 meaning "helmet and battle" and HEILWIG

 Derived from German herz

 meaning "heart", a nickname for a big-hearted person.

-, meaning "descendent of a healer".
+meaning "descendent of the healer".

 Originally given to a person who lived on or near a hill, derived from Old English hyll

 Refers to a settlement (meaning "hill town") where the original bearer of the name lived... [more]